mpodroid/door-berry/README.md

 Main components are:
 * Raspberry PI with Raspbian OS
+* PjSIP client on Raspberry
-* VoIP client: yet to be choosen
+* Smartphones/tablet  as internal station: VoIP client yet to be choosen
 * Asterisk PBX: not strictly required but necessary to be able to scale system easily to multiple external and internal stations